-The Eos is available in three trim levels: Komfort, Executive and Sport.
+The Eos is available in three trim levels: Komfort, Final Edition and Executive.

 The Komfort model comes equipped with heated leatherette (faux leather) seats, a power-driver's seat, Bluetooth connectivity, an eight-speaker sound system with an iPod input jack, 17-inch "Michigan" alloy wheels, navigation and a sunroof integrated into the car's folding hardtop.